-At one point while this guy was doing my bad side, and seemingly having trouble, etc, he asked me if I felt something at some point, which I didn’t.
+At one point while this guy was doing my bad side and seemingly having trouble, he asked me if I felt something at some point, which I didn’t.

-Given my redo reversal surgeon stated that my inner lumens were “wispy”, I don’t understand how vasectomist’s manage to do vasectomys properly on guys like myself without a microscope.
+Given my redo reversal surgeon stated that my inner lumens were “wispy”, I don’t understand how vasectomist’s manage to do vasectomys properly on guys like myself without a loupe, or microscope.

 I didn’t leave the office in sheer agony either.
 I felt bad, not good, but not in serious pain.
 My complications began probably around 10 days post op, and got worse, and worse.
 I was obviously very congested by week 3-4, and things went crazy during sex, and off the charts when I got mine around week 4~.
-I believe this is when I leaked at the end of my left vas (granuloma formation).
+I believe this is when I blew out, or leaked sperm at the end of my left vas.

 Things got progressively worse, and by week 8-10, I had a sperm granuloma on my right side as well.